Jeon-san/containerized_classifier_api/README.md

 ## Unit testing
-In order to test weather the API is working correctly, install pytest if you haven't already and run the command in the project directory:
+In order to test whether the API is working correctly, install pytest if you haven't already and run the command in the project directory:
 ```bash
 $ pytest
 ```